 Congratulations!
 As a Mayor’s Scholars awardee, you should keep a copy of the award letter for your records, and show a copy of your award letter to your college or university financial aid office.
 This letter serves as proof that OSSE will pay your college or university and that payment will be sent each semester.
-Additionally, you should sign and return a copy of the award letter to the Mayor’s Scholars Undergraduate Program via email at [email protected].
+Additionally, within two weeks of receipt, you should complete and email a signed copy of the award letter form to the Mayor’s Scholars Undergraduate Program via email at [email protected].
+Please note, you may type your full name in the signature line of the form, OR print, sign, scan, and attach the form to the email.
 If your institution needs help, you can point them to the Institutional Payment Process section.

 6. What expenses does the Mayor’s Scholars Undergraduate Program cover?